-Depending on how large your company is, you could be dealing with employee resignations on a weekly basis or more often.
+Depending on the size and demographics ofyour company, you could be dealing with employee resignations on a weekly basis or more often.
 In this article, we will discuss ways to develop a consistent employee exit procedure so employees, managers, HR representatives, and IT specialists know what needs to be done for a successful transition.

 What to do when an employee resigns